blogscot/blockchain/README.md

 const MAX_NONCE: u64 = 100_000_000;
 ```

 A `DIFFICULTY` value affects how many leading zero each hash value is required to have.
 For a value of 6 this would mean 3 leading zeros, as you can see in the output below.
-As may be evident already, more iterations are required to find a more _difficult_ hash value, hence, the more iterations the higher value of `MAX_NONCE` required.
-Using a release build, 100 million iterations doesn't take too long.
+As may be evident already, more iterations are required to find a more _difficult_ hash value, hence, the more iterations the higher value of `MAX_PROOF` required.
+Using a release build, using 100 million iterations, doesn't take too long.

 ### User Interface